robinrendle/robinrendle.com/notes/struggle-and-process.md

 >
 > It’s messy and I wouldn’t have it any other way.

+(Good design is improv!)

 I remember this chap at design school who got full marks every time.
 Full scores all the way through.
-But whenever I sat down and looked at his work I was shocked at how dry and boring it was, how _average_ it felt.
+But whenever I looked at this chap’s work I was shocked at how dry and boring it was, how _average_ it felt.
 The work was okay!
 It did the job!
 It was better than mine!

 But the work didn’t _sing_, ya know?

 It feels like a lot of design process stuff is the same kinda thing.
-It’s trying to go for full marks for showing the thinking, showing the process — pretending to be a science when this whole thing is way, way more art.
+It’s trying to go for full marks for showing the thinking, showing the process — pretending to be a science when this whole thing is way, way more art than we’d like to admit.
 But the way to get to a great anything is messy and stupid and wrong right up until the point when it ain’t.

-The only sure-fire process to creating a really good thing is [struggling for a very long time](https://rachsmith.com/comfortable-with-the-struggle/).
+I reckon the only sure-fire process for creating a really good thing is [struggling for a very long time](https://rachsmith.com/comfortable-with-the-struggle/).